 You will receive an email notification of a decision being made on your application.
 You can view the decision in Carleton Central.
 You can also review the status of your application in Carleton Central or contact the Graduate Administrator in the appropriate academic unit.

 Congratulations!
 Please either accept or decline your offer of admission in Carleton Central.
 You will be able to view your official Offer of Admission letter and Statement of Standing on Admission in Carleton Central a before you accept/decline.
+You should also read and understand the Terms and Conditions of Admission and Funding prior to accepting an Offer of Admission.

 Note: Carleton University issues an electronic Offer of Admission and does not send a paper copy by mail.